NLucuab/personal-website/README.md

 # personal-website
-My first HTML/CSS project created with the intent to be used as a personal blog.
+* My first HTML/CSS project created with the intent to be used as a personal blog

+# Future plans
-Future plans: design/add a blog component for frequent personal use.
+* Design/add a blog component for frequent personal use
+* Update website for tablet/mobile compatibility